How I Stay Motivated During Long Runs: 11 Tricks To Maintain Running Motivation

 Since then I learned a little trick.

 I cut my route into short mental segments.
 I now run between them without thinking of the far end.
-Think one little step at the time, remain in your comfortable running groove, relax and keep going.
+To keep motivated during long runs it helps to think one little step at the time, remain in your comfortable running groove, relax and keep going.

 I rehearsed my marathon and 50km distances by running various short routes, changing them as I went.
 In the end I joined some of the training routes together, mixed them up and as a result I knew the final route inside out.
 I could mentally rehearse the whole run, I knew how long each segment would be, I ran them in different weather conditions, I knew what to expect.